simonmichael/hledger_site/faq.md

 1. Review/clean up the new journal entries.
 (CSV was downloaded and imported overnight by a cron job.)

 Ask us for help setting this up.
+See also [How could I import/migrate from...](#how-could-i-import-migrate-from).

 ## Isn't plain text ugly and hard to use ?